lucee/lucee-docs/docs/04.guides/04.cookbooks/29.Threads-Scope/page.md

 ---
 ## Thread Scope ##

-This document explains how to use the threads.
-Threads mainly used for execute the code parallel.
+This document explains how to use threads in Lucee.
+Threads are mainly used for executing code in parallel.

 ### Example 1 ###

-This below example shows waiting normal execution waiting for all code to resolve.
-Here it waits for 1000 mili seconds after the it complete the execution.
+The below example shows normal execution, waiting for all code to resolve.
+Here it takes 1000 milliseconds to complete the execution.

 ```lucee
 <cfscript>